-An early positive pregnancy test becomes positive only after the fertilized egg has first implanted into the uterus and then sent enough amounts of hCG, human chorionic gonadotropin, the pregnancy hormone, into your blood stream and from there into the urine.
+An early pregnancy test becomes positive only after the fertilized egg has arrived inside the uterus and implanted into the uterus and then sent enough amounts of hCG, human chorionic gonadotropin, the pregnancy hormone, into your blood stream and from there into the urine.

 The wide variation of when the urine pregnancy test becomes positive and how early pregnancy can be detected are due to four variables which determine when the home urine pregnancy test becomes positive:

-A pregnancy test detects the presence of the pregnancy hormone hCG (human chorionic gonadotropin) either in the blood or in the urine.
-The hCG in the urine comes from the hCG in the blood after it was filtered through the kidney.
-After ovulation, the egg gets fertilized and travels through the fallopian tube toward the uterus.
-This travel takes an average of a week.
-Implantation, the attachment of the fertilized egg in the lining of the uterus, occurs on average about a week or later after ovulation/fertilization, but it can happen as early as six days and as late as 12 days after fertilization/ovulation.
+A pregnancy test detects the presence of the pregnancy hormone hCG (human chorionic gonadotropin) either in the blood or in the urine only after implantation.
+Implantation can happen as early as six days and as late as 12 days after fertilization/ovulation.
 At the time of implantation the placenta starts making the pregnancy hormone hCG, which then enters the blood stream.
 How early pregnancy can be detected depends on the pregnancy hormone hcG which can be detected in the blood about three to four days after implantation.
 Urine hCG can be detected about two to three days after blood hCG can first be seen.
 Detection of hCG depends on timing of implantation, so hCG can normally be detected in the blood between nine and 16 days after ovulation (HPT: 12-19 days after ovulation).

 There is a wide normal variation of hCG levels, both in the blood and the urine and this wide range changes the diagnosis of how early can pregnancy be detected.
-If a woman has low blood hCG levels, for example, then it can take several more days for it to show up on a pregnancy test.
+If a woman has a normal but low blood hCG levels, then it can take several more days for it to show up on a pregnancy test.